pyhrf/pyhrf/doc/sphinx/source/introduction.rst

 algorithms.
 The package relies on classical scientific libraries: numpy, scipy, matplotlib as well as Nibabel to handle input/outputs and NiPy which provides tools for functional data analysis.

-pyhrf can be used in a stand-
+pyhrf can be used in a stand-alone fashion and provides a set of simple commands in a modular fashion.
+The setup process is handled through
-alone fashion and provides a set of simple commands in a modular fashion.
-The setup process is handled through XML files which can be adapted by the user from a set of templates.
+XML files which can be adapted by the user from a set of templates.
 This format was chosen for its hierarchical organisation which suits the nested nature of the algorithm parametrisations.
 A dedicated XML editor is provided with a PyQt graphical interface for a quicker edition and also a better review of the treatment parameters.
 When